Hotspots for Food & Fun

 Address: Humlegårdsgatan 17, 114 46 Stockholm

-Michelin Guide, 1 star: “Intimate restaurant owned and run by two accomplished young Swedish chefs; one from the south, one from the north.
+**Michelin Guide, 2 stars: **“Intimate restaurant owned and run by two accomplished Swedish chefs; one from the south, one from the north.
 The emphasis is on top quality Swedish ingredients with minimal accompaniments.
-The evening’s produce is displayed on a table, explained by the chefs, and offered in a constantly evolving menu.”
+The evening’s menu is based on the best possible ingredients available that particular day, what their suppliers can offer and the skills and craftsmanship performed in the kitchen – a constantly evolving menu__.”

 Address: Artillerigatan 14, 11451 Stockholm, Sweden

-The owners Jacob Holmström and Anton Bjuhr run Gastrologik with one principle in mind: the availability of fresh produce decides what’s on the menu at the restaurant.
+The owners Jacob Holmström and Anton Bjuhr run Gastrologik with one principle in mind: the availability of fresh products decides what’s on the menu at the restaurant.
 They work closely together with producers to make sure every single ingredient is perfect.
-What’s more interesting is that the guest doesn’t get to choose what they’ll eat, they can only choose if they want three or six courses.
-The kitchen then prepares whatever dishes they’ve decided on for the day.
-The restaurant interior is scaled down and simple but modern and tasteful.
+The restaurant offers one set menu with, if wished, selected beverages.
+The interior is minimalistic decorated but yet modern, welcoming and tasteful.

 Is your mouth watering yet?